twobin/react-lazyload/README.md

 Respond to `resize` event, set it to `true` if you do need LazyLoad listen resize event.

 **NOTICE** If you tend to support legacy IE, set this props carefully, refer to [this question](http://stackoverflow.com/questions/1852751/window-resize-event-firing-in-internet-explorer) for further reading.

+### overflow

+Type: Bool Default: false

+If lazy loading components inside a overflow container, set this to `true`.
+Also make sure a `position` property other than `static` has been set to your overflow container.

 ### debounce